 Beyond just filing returns, they also provide strategic advice for future fiscal planning

 When finding a tax expert to help you meet your business tax deadline, consider factors such as experience level, specialization area, pricing structure and industry expertise.
 At Paro, we help businesses navigate their compliance responsibilities and avoid unnecessary penalties.
-Match with a tax preparer, enrolled agent or CPA in hours, rather than weeks, and kickstart your tax filing with ease.
+Match with a tax preparer, enrolled agent or CPA in hours, rather than weeks, and get started on tax filing today.